sequitur/raconteur/docs/situation.md

 `situation()` is the root export of this module, and the only directly exposed method.
 It takes a name for the situation and an object specification, and then builds a RaconteurSituation object *and adds it to undum.game.situations.* This is not a true constructor, but rather a function that adds a situation to your game according to a given specification.

-### name :: String
+### name

 The situation's canonical name, equivalent to `undum.Situation#name`.
-This name is used to refer to the situation in other situations, in their `choices` property, for example, or in direct links.
+This string identifier is used to refer to the situation in other situations, in their `choices` property, for example, or in direct links.

 Name strings should only contain valid URL characters.
 It's recommended that they contain no spaces or punctuation other than `_`.

-### spec :: Object
+### spec

 An object describing the situation to be created.
 Every own property of this object will be added to the situation object created, allowing you to add arbitrary properties for your own purposes.